Hyperfiniteness of the boundary action of virtually special groups: Hyperfiniteness in the case of right angled Artin groups

 \section{Hyperfiniteness in the case of right angled Artin groups}

 The goal of this section is to prove Proposition \ref{prop:hyperfinite raag}, which is about hyperfiniteness of the boundary action of right angled Artin groups.
 This will be used to show Theorem \ref{thm:main} in Section \ref{sec:Proof of main theorem}.
-We start by recording an easy fact from descriptive set theory in Lemma \ref{lem:weak Borel homo} below.
+We start by stating a well known fact from descriptive set theory in Lemma \ref{lem:weak Borel homo} below.
+We write down its proof for the convenience of the readers, although it is stated in \cite[Theorem 7.23 (i)]{Kec25} without details of the proof.

 \begin{lem} Let $E$ and $F$ be Borel equivalence relations on standard Borel spaces $X$ and $Y$ respectively.
 Suppose that $F$ is hyperfinite and there exists a countable-to-1 Borel map $f \colon X \to Y$ such that for any $x,y \in X$, $x\, E\, y \Rightarrow f(x) \, F \, f(y)$.
 Then, $E$ is hyperfinite. \end{lem}